Youngsville, North Carolina

 Assisted living communities arrange residential living communities and aid for seniors who require a helping hand with mobility or self-administering medication.
 Assisted living communities frequently offer aid with appointments and transit, assistance with the activities of daily life, and supervision of care.
 Under certain circumstances, communities may offer “aging in place”, dementia care, or hospice.
 In North Carolina, the annual median cost for an assisted living community is around $66,000 .
 North Carolina maintains specific regulations associated with this type of community.

 Cost of Living

-Cost of living can be a motivating factor when determining which care option is the best fit for you or your loved one’s needs.
-The median home value in Youngsville is $202,598 and the median price for rent is about $979 per month a month.
+The cost of care for a community is affected by the destination in which it is located.
+The median monthly rent in Youngsville is around $979 and the median price for a home for Youngsville is $202,598.
 The rent burden for Youngsville is around 19.6% of the average person’s monthly income.